abhushanaj/Hacktoberfest-2019-celebration/README.md

 -----

 ## 5. Make the required changes
-Check out the [CONTRIBUTING.md](/CONTRIBUTING.md) file to see what all contributions can you make.
+Check out the [CONTRIBUTING.md](/CONTRIBUTING.md) file to see what all contributions that you can make.

 ----

 ## 6. Commit all your changes
-It's finally that time when you commit your changes and leave a beautiful commit message behind.
+It's finally the time to commit your changes and leave a beautiful commit message behind.
 You can run the following commands:

 ``` git add . ```
 ``` git commit -m "<Your Message>" ```